MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxdatastep.md

  #rxDataStep: Data Step for RevoScaleR data sources
  ##Description

-Transform data from an input data set to an output data set
+Transform data from an input data set to an output data set.
+The rxDataStep function is multi-threaded.

  ##Usage